 Many people worry about the pass rate figures for becoming an ADI but they can be very misleading.
 Let’s look at how pass rates can give you the wrong idea.

-We’re going to imagine that 100 people begin training as instructors and we’ll see how many make it through based on official DSA pass rates from Dec 2010 to June 2011
+We’re going to imagine that 100 people begin training as instructors and we’ll see how many make it through based on official DVSA pass rates for the 2017/18 financial year.

 It’s the same for part 2 and 3.
-It’s not unusual to wait 6 to 8 months for a part 3 test date and the figures above are only for 7 months, December 2010 to June 2011.
-Therefore all those figures mean is that 36% passed within those 7 months.
+It’s common to wait 3 to 6 months for a part 2 or 3 test date and the figures above are only for a financial year: April 2017 to April 2018.
+Therefore, all those figures mean is that 48% passed within those 12 months.

 If everyone then took the test again in May 2018 and they all passed then everybody is qualifying yet the pass rate of 48% would still stand.